worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The spacecraft were studying mission control.
 Analyzing human behavior.
 Learning how humans operated them.

-Sarah sat at her desk, staring at the decoded data on her screen, and felt something crack inside her.
+Liv sat at her desk, staring at the decoded data on her screen, and felt something crack inside her.

 They weren't just recording transmissions.
 They were learning from them.
 Building a model of human decision-making.
 Creating a profile of how humans and machines interact.